-My first love within metaphysics began when I was 16 years old.
-At that time, I received a birthday gift of an astrological reading from a “Master Astrologer,” Margaret Granger.
-I was astounded at how accurately she knew things about me!
-I began studying astrology at that time, and I still find this subject endlessly fascinating.
+My first love within metaphysics has always been astrology.
+I started reading about it when I was about 13 years old.
+However, when I was 16 years old, I received a birthday gift of an astrological reading from a “Master Astrologer,” Margaret Granger.
+I was astounded at how accurately she described me!
+I began studying astrology in earnest after that, and I still find this subject endlessly fascinating.

 It wasn’t until the early 80’s that I began to explore psychic issues.
-While in a bookstore in Berkeley, California, my then-husband, Bob, asked if I’d ever heard of something called runes.
-He suspected that I might enjoy using them because he knew of my growing interest in psychic phenomena.
+While in a bookstore in Berkeley, California, my then-husband, Bob Banchero, asked if I’d ever heard of something called runes.
+He suspected that I might enjoy using them because he knew of my lifelong interest in psychic phenomena.
 He also pointed out that runes are believed to have Celtic origins, and I have a strong Irish lineage.
-So we bought a set and began to “play” with them at home.
-I quickly fell in love with them.
-I would “pull” a daily rune for myself, which I often found very helpful.

 Eventually, Bob began to approach me with questions for “The Rune Mistress.”
 Later, when I began to share my use of runes with close friends, they, too, would ask for readings.
 However, during these experiences with my runes, I never thought of myself as “psychic.”
 I would read the description in the “book” that was provided with the runes, and I would “go with” whatever the author said.
 To me, this was just reading what the author had said and did not entail being psychic.

-However, in retrospect, I can see that my skills were there but I didn’t know it (yet).
-For example, when doing a “rune reading” for someone else, I would read aloud the interpretation that the book provided.
+However, in retrospect, I can see that I was using psychic skills, but I didn’t know it (yet).
+For example, when doing a “rune reading” for someone, I would read aloud the interpretation that the book provided.
 After this oral recitation, the person would often ask something like, “Well, of all of that information, what do you think is most important.”
-I always seemed to have an answer . . . and my “opinion” often turned out to be correct.
+I always seemed to have an answer, and much to my surprise, my “opinion” often turned out to be correct.
 Again, this experience would be a typical description of someone who is psychic but doesn’t know it (yet).